 Once dog owners get into a serious hunting relationship with their Poodle, they attest that their Poodles are second-to-none when it comes to hunting and retrieving.
 Considering the variety of excellent water retrievers, that’s a bold statement.

-Hunting Dog’s Temperament
+The Hunting Poodle’s Temperament

 Poodles had the temperament of a true hunter.
-For example, Poodles are some of the smartest dog breeds around.
+For example, Poodles are some of the smartest breeds around.
 In fact, they’re right up there with the Golden Retriever and the Labrador Retriever – who are also excellent water retrievers.

 On the other hand, there is a misconception that Poodles are pampered sissies.
 But the truth is, they possess the instincts and temperament of top retriever gun dogs.
 You’ll find very few dogs as active, outgoing and hard-working as a Poodle.